TristanBlackwell/stats/README.md

 2. Run the container: `docker run -d --name stats -p 5775:5775 stats:latest`

 > Assuming the `SERVICE_PORT` is set to 5775 then the above command will expose this port to it's host machine - <host>:<container>.
-Change this if the underlying port has been altered.
+Change this if the underlying port has been altered or you pass an alternative e.g. `-e SERVICE_PORT='9001'`.

 3. Alternatively run with a volume (to persist data): `docker run -d --name stats -p 5775:5775 --mount source=stats,target=/app/data stats:latest`